This newsletter in English 31 October 2007

 Europe for trade union officers of IG Metall

-Institutions -- Political fields -- European works councils
+Institutions -- Policies -- European works councils

 16 -- 18-04-2008 in Bad Orb